Fall 2018 | half unit of credit

 What am I expected to do in this class?

-— work in collaboration with peers to analyze, discuss, and give feedback on others’ writing and come prepared with your own drafts to work on during class time when required
+- understand how to work in collaboration with peers to analyze, discuss, and give constructive feedback

-Attendance, in-class group work, and at-home exercises are all part of your Participation grade, worth 20% of your final grade.
+In-class group and individual work, at-home exercises, and attendance are all part of this grade, worth 20% of your final mark.
 The quality of your contribution to class work is an important part of what will make the course work well, for you and for others.
-You should strive to come to class well prepared, knowing what writing is expected for that day, having done the readings, and participating in a courteous and professional manner in the work of the day.
+You should strive to come to class well prepared, knowing what writing is expected for that day, having done the readings, bringing your marked-up books to class, and participating in a courteous and professional manner in the work of the day.

 What do I need to know to be successful?